Grand Bahama International Airport

 Grand Bahama International Airport (GBIA) is an international airport in Freeport, The Bahamas.
-It was privately owned until the government of The Bahamas purchased it in April 29 2021 for one Bahamian dollar, a deal they were able to procure largely due to the devastation from Hurricane Dorian, which almost completely destroyed the airport in 2019.
-The Bahamian government spent a approximately $1 million on staff severance costs as part of the deal.
+It was privately owned until the government of The Bahamas purchased it on April 29, 2021, for one Bahamian dollar.
+The government were able to secure the deal largely because of the devastation from Hurricane Dorian, which almost completely destroyed the airport in 2019.
+The Bahamian government spent approximately $1 million on staff severance costs as part of the deal.

 Before being purchased by the government of The Bahamas, the airport was a joint venture between Hutchison Port Holdings (HPH) and The Port Group (or the Grand Bahama Port Authority).
 The facility also includes 741 acre of land that adjoins it to the Freeport Harbour Company Limited as they operate as one entity, known as the Sea Air Business Centre (SABC).

 Facilities

 The airport has a 3359 × 46 m runway which is capable of handling the largest aircraft in service and is relatively close to all major cities of the Eastern Seaboard of the United States.

 The Grand Bahama International Airport also has: